 Category Description Included Actions Where They Display

 video-conferencing application so that support agents can communicate visually with customers.

 Custom actions can be global or object-specific.

 Productivity actions Productivity actions are predefined by Salesforce and are attached to a limited set of objects.
 You can't edit or delete productivity actions.
 Depends on the object.
-The actions include Send Email, Log a Call, Map, View Website, and Read Salesforce (Lightning Experience only) and Salesforce1
+The actions include Send Email, Log a Call, Map, View Website, and Read Salesforce (Lightning Experience only) and the Salesforce app

 Productivity actions appear on these objects.
 News.

 Account

 Contact

-Event
+• Event

 • Lead

-User
+• User

 User Profile

 Which actions are available in the full Salesforce site depends on whether your organization has Chatter, feed tracking, and actions in the publisher enabled.
-Actions in Salesforce1 don't rely on whether Chatter or actions in the publisher are enabled.
+Actions in the Salesforce app don't rely on whether Chatter or actions in the publisher are enabled.
 For how Chatter enablement affects action visibility, see Actions with and without Chatter on page 71.